 Spring is the perfect time of year for citizen science!
 It's warming up outside, students are getting antsy and exhausted, testing is underway, breaks are badly needed.
 On top of that, things start to get active in the world of wildlife, especially in temperate regions like Minnesota.
 Animals emerge from hibernation, migrating species begin their long journeys to their summer sanctuaries, and it's breeding season for many organisms.

 Citizen science is when citizens, like your students, have the opportunity to play an active role in wildlife studies or projects going on around the world that benefit from participation by citizens.
 Hawk Watch International, for example, hosts hawk counting events at their migration sites that anyone can participate in.
 Volunteers count passing hawks and record their count to an online database.

 Citizen science is a great learning tool for many reasons.
-One is the application of science concepts to the real-world.
+One is the application of science concepts to the real-world, which is an element of experiential learning.
 Participating in citizen science also shows students that they can play a role in improving the community and the world around them.
 They are active citizens, an important 21st-century skill.

-The following is a list of some of my favorite citizen science projects to use with my high school students AND my own young children.
+The following is a list of some of my favorite citizen science projects to do with my high school students AND my own young children.
 The projects listed below are appropriate for ALL ages.
-You could get students involved either part of school curriculum, at home for homeschool projects, on a family camping trip, or over the summer to keep students busy and sharp, among other things, There are many more citizen science programs out there other than the 20 listed below.
-I'd love to know about others that you've done with your students!
+There are many more citizen science programs out there other than the 20 listed below.
+I'd love to know about others!
+Feel free to leave those in the comments.

 20 Citizen Science Projects for Students of All Ages